 How to cope when you’re getting a divorce

 If you’re reading this then you’re probably sat up at 3am googling “how to cope when you’re getting a divorce” – I know, I’ve been there.
 I’m not exactly an expert on how to cope with divorce, as I’ve not exactly “coped with it” but I think that’s ok.
 It’s definitely been the most painful and horrendous experience of my life so far and anybody who hasn’t been through a divorce (or a really terrible break up) can’t understand the hurt, embarassment and general worthlessness that you’ll feel.
+However, there are many who understand how you feel myself included.
+Understanding divorce isn’t something that can be googled, although it might help, especially when it comes to getting a good divorce and family lawyer – see this Peters And May documentation.
 So on that happy note…

 It’s important to remember that legal help you may seek is supposed to take some of the stresses off of your shoulders.
 If you’re in the UK and are looking for someone that specialises in family law, you may want to consider this trusted solicitor in bury.